nicolargo/glances/docs/glances-doc.rst

 Glances displays the disk I/O throughput.
 The unit is adapted dynamically.

 *Note*: There is no alert on this information.

+*Note*: In the configuration file, you can define a list of disk to hide.

 File system
 -----------